Introduction: Non-Financial Back Company

 Understanding FinTech Broadly

-No universally accepted definition has been evolved when it comes to FinTech.
+No universally accepted definition has evolved when it comes to FinTech.
 In general, FinTech can be referred to as an industry that employs the use of technology to enable the delivery of financial services.

 FinTechs usually comprise the company or can even be a startup that works in parallel with offering financial services backed by innovative technology.
 In today’s time, the modern consumer has relatively less dependence on one provider, they rather seek to get their services through the use of available applications.
 FinTechs are quite aware of this opportunity at hand and are keen on tapping on exploiting its potential.